sanjitc/Cloud-Pak-for-Data/Upgrade/CPD 4.6 to 4.8/CPD_Upgrade_465_to_482.md

 1.1 Collect information and review upgrade runbook 1.1.1 Prepare cpd_vars.sh
 1.1.2 Review the upgrade runbook
+1.1.3 Backup before upgrade
-1.2 Mirror CPD images into PCR
+1.1.4 If you installed the resource specification injection (RSI) feature, uninstall the cluster-scoped webhook 1.1.5 if you installed hotfixes, uninstall all hotfixes 1.2 Mirror CPD images into PCR
 1.2.1 Prepare a client workstation
 1.2.2 Make olm-utils available in bastion